Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 ## Authoring steps

-We will write API scenario file for SignalR service as an example.
+We will write API scenario file for AppConfiguration service as an example.

 #### 1. Write your first API scenario file